yuzhenmao/TransNet/README.md

 This is the pytorch implementation of _**TransNet**_.

 ### Datasets
-Please download from the original papers listed in our paper.
+Here, we only provide datasets M2 and A1.
+Please download other datasets from the original papers listed in our paper.

 ### Demo case:
 ```